mciocchi/atomic_d20/README.md

 Adrenaline
 ----------
 You take your last breaths and adrenaline keeps you functioning and grants you a Boon to use however you want.
 In addition, you take an extra turn right at this moment.
-At the end of that turn, you die.
+At the end of that turn, you die, regardless of any healing you receive.

 Miraculous Recovery
 -------------------